jace-xu/CS2-Auto-Aim-based-on-yolov5/README.md

 ## Contact

-For questions or issues, contact the project maintainer.
+For questions or issues, contact the project maintainer at 2661567025@qq.com.